B-splines

 ) -> i, bs

-Evaluate all B-splines which are non-zero at coordinate x.
+Evaluate all B-splines which are non-zero at coordinate x

-Returns a tuple (i, bs), where i is an index identifying the basis functions that were computed, and bs is a tuple with the actual values.
+is an index identifying the basis functions that were computed, and bs

 More precisely:

-• i is the index of the first B-spline knot $t_{i}$ when going from $x$ towards the left.
-In other words, it is such that $t_{i} ≤ x < t_{i + 1}$.
+is the index of the first B-spline knot $t_{i}$ when going from $x$ towards the left.
+In other words, it is such that $t_{i} ≤ x < t_{i + 1}$.It can be effectively computed as

-It can be effectively computed as i = searchsortedlast(knots(B), x).
-If the correct value of i is already known, one can avoid this computation by manually passing this index via the optional ileft keyword argument.
+is already known, one can avoid this computation by manually passing this index via the optionalileft

-\[(b_i(x), b_{i - 1}(x), …, b_{i - k + 1}(x)).\]
+is a tuple of B-splines evaluated at $x$:\[(b_i(x), b_{i - 1}(x), …, b_{i - k + 1}(x)).\]

 It contains $k$ values, where $k$ is the order of the B-spline basis.
 Note that values are returned in backwards order starting from the $i$-th B-spline.